AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 ### Which parts of the experience are managed by Adobe versus my application?

-Your application is responsible for building and managing its own user interface, including:
+The host application is responsible for building and managing its own user interface, including:

 - Marketing or landing pages
 - Template galleries